Air India crash investigation finds fuel switches cut off moments before impact

-The Boeing 787 Dreamliner immediately began to lose thrust and sink down, according to the report released by India's Aircraft Accident Investigation Bureau.
+The Boeing 787 Dreamliner immediately began to lose thrust and sink down, according to the report released by Indian aviation accident investigators.

 One pilot can be heard on the cockpit voice recorder asking the other why he cut off the fuel.
 "The other pilot responded that he did not do so," the report said.